mincequi/cornrow/README.md

 883750d | 2019-02-05 | OK
 29952e8 | 2019-03-08 | NOK

+#### UART issues
+A lot of Bluetooth packets seem to be dropped when CPU usage is **low**.
+As soon as the system is put under load, bluetooth packet reception is a **lot** better.
+This seems to be related to core frequency scaling (https://www.raspberrypi.org/documentation/configuration/uart.md).

 ## To Do
+* Add sophisticated logging
 * ~~Implement volume control~~
 * ~~Set discoverable/pairable timeout to forever~~